 If you have a question that is not answered here, please feel free to contact us.

 How does a rescue program work?

 We are a not-for-profit run solely by volunteers.
 We take in Siberian Huskies primarily from kill shelters.
-Husky Haven does not have its own shelter location so all of our dogs are housed in foster homes.
+Husky Haven of Florida does not have its own shelter location so all of our dogs are housed in foster homes.
 We are only able to take in dogs when we have an opening in a foster home, therefore, we can only accept owner surrenders when we have room.
 Our primary mission is to help dogs in immediate need of being saved from being euthanized before taking in a dog that is being surrendered by its owner.